matomo-org/github-action-tests/README.md

-### Matomo Plugin Github Action Tests Package
+### Matomo Plugin GitHub Action Tests Package

-This is the package for the matomo test, service still need enter before the job.
+This is a group of the scripts for the Matomo Tests

 ### Inputs

 `test-type` UI,PHP(Integration,System) PluginTests,JS, Angular (This will be renamed to VUE)

-`git-sha` Pull request sha to test
+`git-ref` Git Ref to test

 `run_id` GitHub Action run ID, unique id that used to download artifact